developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

   + If the partition column uses any other data type, the truncation lengths must be identical.
 * If a base table uses the Bucket partition transform, partition-based incremental refreshes are not possible.

-#### Partition Aggregation Reflections on Timestamp Data in Very Large Base Tables[​](#partition-aggregation-reflections-on-timestamp-data-in-very-large-base-tables "Direct link to Partition Aggregation Reflections on Timestamp Data in Very Large Base Tables")
+#### Partition Aggregation Reflections on Timestamp Data in Very Large Base Tables

 Suppose you want to define an aggregation Reflection on a base table that has billions of rows.
 The base table includes a column that either uses the TIMESTAMP data type or includes a timestamp as a string, and the base table is partitioned on that column.